steadybit/discovery-kit/docs/target-enrichment.md

 ### I have changed target enrichment rules, but nothing happens in Steadybit?

 When in doubt, ensure that the targets are re-reported.
-You can either restart the agents or through the *re-trigger target discovery* button in Steadybit's UI (under Setting -> Agents).
+You can restart the agents.